 |Marriott Bonvoy||All program members||Standard room awards cost up to 85,000 points|

 |Hilton Honors||Silver Elite status members and higher||Standard room awards cost up to 95,000 or more|

 The Marriott Bonvoy fifth-night-free perk — called “Stay for 5, Pay for 4” — is available to all members of the hotel loyalty program, and there are no blackout dates or use limitations.
 Because the benefit is so easy to redeem, the biggest limitation on Marriott’s award is room availability.
 You’ll need to find a standard room available at your preferred property for the entire length of your stay, and Marriott is notorious for having limited standard room availability at popular locations during peak times.

-As long as you can find a room, however, the Marriott fifth night free can be incredibly lucrative.
+As long as you can find a room, however, the Marriott’s fifth night free can be incredibly lucrative.
 Since standard room awards can cost as much as 85,000 points, you can save hundreds of dollars on longer hotel stays.
-Additionally, while you’ll have to pay the first four nights with points to earn a fifth night free, you can cover any additional nights with cash.
-So if you have a seven-night stay planned, you can cover four with points, one with a fifth night free and two in cash.
+Additionally, while you’ll have to pay for the first four nights with points to earn a fifth night free, you can cover any additional nights with cash.
+So if you have a seven-night stay planned, you can cover four of them with points, one with a fifth night free and two in cash.
 That means you won’t have to stockpile quite as much in rewards before maximizing this benefit.

 Unfortunately, you can’t stack other Hilton Honors promotions with a fifth-night-free award, so you’ll always have to pay for at least four nights with points to earn the benefit.

 For both Marriott and Hilton fifth-night-free awards, the discount is automatically applied to relevant reservations.
 That means you just need to book a five-night or longer stay as you normally would on the hotel’s website.